apostrophecms/docs/docs/reference/modules/module.md

 This module is the foundation of all other Apostrophe modules.
 It is not *directly* used for any functionality, but [every other module inherits its behavior and functionality](/guide/modules.md#module-inheritance).
 Every other module has access to use the features documented here.
 Critically, this module includes initialization behavior that all modules need to start up correctly and register features.

 :::warning
-**This module should almost never be configured directly in project code.** In other words, there should almost never be a `modules/@apostrophecms/module/index.js` file in a project codebase or `@apostrophecms/module: {}` line in an `app.js` file.
+**This module should almost never be configured directly in project code.** In other words, there should almost never be a `modules/@apostrophecms/module/index.js` file in a project codebase.
 The only reason to do so would be to add a feature that every other module will need.
+There should *never* be a `@apostrophecms/module: {}` line in an `app.js` file.

 **Instead, configure the options below on other modules as needed** (e.g., configure the `alias` option on a module to create an easy reference to *that* module).
 Similarly, run the methods below as needed from the most appropriate module (e.g., use `self.email` from a contact page-type module).
 :::